Ariel Winter Wears No Makeup To Pose With Adorable Rescue Pups

 Actress Ariel Winter has grown up in front of the camera playing brainiac Alex Dunphy on the comedy Modern Family.
-As she has grown into an adult, her style has evolved and she has begun to rock looks that flaunt her curves, and to experiment with makeup and glam hair styles.
+As she has grown into an adult, her style has evolved.
+She has begun to rock looks to flaunt her curves and to experiment with makeup and glam hairstyles.

 In her latest snap, however, Winter was looking a lot like she did in her earlier seasons on the show — fresh-faced and super young.
 The actress shared a post with seven adorable snaps and a short video featuring herself and dogs who were rescued.

-As Winter explained in her caption, she went out to support the DovE Project, which, according to the organization’s Instagram bio, rescues dogs from the South Korean meat trade and puts them up for adoption.
+As Winter explained in her caption, she went out to support the DoVE Project, which, according to the organization’s Instagram bio, rescues dogs from the South Korean meat trade and puts them up for adoption.

-In the first snap she shared, Winter posed in a simple t-shirt with her hair pulled back in a ponytail, a few strands loose and framing her face.
-She didn’t have on any makeup, and looked like a total natural beauty.
+In the first snap she shared, Winter posed in a simple T-shirt with her hair pulled back in a ponytail and a few strands loose and framing her face.
+She didn’t have on any makeup and looked like a total natural beauty.
 In the first snap, she cuddled an adorable black pup as she looked right into the camera.

-In the second snap, she interacted with even more furry friends, and was simultaneously cuddling one smaller dog while rubbing another one behind the ears and looking off into the distance.
+In the second snap, she interacted with even more furry friends and was simultaneously cuddling one smaller dog while rubbing another one behind the ears and looking off into the distance.

 View this post on Instagram